Akhil20003/A-Comparative-Study-Hyperparameter-tunning-DL-methodology-using-Ensemble-Learning/README.md

 ## 🙏 Acknowledgements

-Special thanks to SRM University – AP and our guide **Dr. Ashu Abdul** for their continuous support and guidance throughout this project.
+Special thanks to **SRM University – AP** and our guide **Dr. Ashu Abdul** for their continuous support and mentorship throughout the project.

+📚 **Publication Highlight:**
+We are proud to have published a book chapter titled
+**“Harnessing AI and Predictive Analytics for Competitive Decision-Making”**
+with **IGI Global**, further reinforcing the practical relevance of our project work.

+---